clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

   that are expected to be more efficient for that particular generation.
 - Shenandoah GC also produces STW pauses, but it keeps them very short because it performs the bulk of the GC work concurrently while the application is running.
-The length of those STW pauses also doesn't increase much with the size of the heap.
+The length of those STW pauses doesn't increase much with the size of the heap.
 - Shenandoah GC is also **not** generational.
 This means that is has to mark most live objects every GC cycle (something that generational GCs can avoid).
   In return, Shenandoah is not penalized in workloads that do not benefit from